Natural Language Decompositions of Implicit Content Enable Better Text Representations: Related Work

 \section{Related Work}

+As a computational text analysis method that operates over reduced representations of text data, our work is similar to that of \citet{ash2022relatio} and \citet{bamman-smith-2015-open}.
+Closest to our clustering effort (\cref{sec:clustering}), ~\citet{ernst-etal-2022-proposition} extract and cluster paraphrastic propositions to generate summaries.
+However, they constrain themselves to the observed content alone, limiting their ability to capture context-dependent meaning.

+Our method continues the relaxation of formal semantic representations in NLP, a process exemplified by the Decompositional Semantics Initiative \cite{white-etal-2016-universal}, which aims to create an intuitive semantic annotation framework robust to variations in naturalistic text data.
+The generated inferential decompositions in our work are human-readable and open-ended, structured by a user-defined schema in the form of exemplars.
+In this way, we also follow a path forged by natural language inference \cite{bowman-etal-2015-large,chen-etal-2017-enhanced}, which has increasingly relaxed semantic formalisms when creating datasets.
+In future work, we plan to relate both the exemplars and outputs to formal categories and investigate their utility in downstream tasks.

+Our methods for generating decompositions are distinct from \emph{extracting} commonsense knowledge from text---e.g., through templates \cite{Tandon_Melo_Weikum_2014}, free-form generation from LLMs \citet{bosselut-etal-2019-comet}, or script induction \cite{schank1975} (which can also use LLMs, \citealt{sancheti-rudinger-2022-large}).
+Our decompositions are not designed to produce general commonsense knowledge such as ``rain makes roads slippery'' \cite{sap-etal-2020-commonsense}, but instead to surface the explicit or implicit propositions inferrable from an utterance.

-Our work bears a strong similarity to \citet{opitz-frank-2022-sbert}, who aim to increase the interpretability of sentence embeddings through constructing an AMR graph for a sentence, and retraining Sentence-BERT~\cite{reimers2019sentencebert} with the goal of capturing semantic role features.
-Although embeddings obtained through this approach do not outperform the state-of-the-art, their approach allows an \emph{explanation} of a particular distance value between two pieces of text.
-While this approach makes sentence embeddings more interpretable, it is ultimately tied to the information present in an utterance's surface form (and, moreover, it is unclear whether AMR parsers can accommodate noisier, naturalistic text).
+Our work also bears a similarity to \citet{opitz-frank-2022-sbert}, who increase the interpretability of sentence embeddings using an AMR graph for a sentence.
+However, AMR graphs are also tied to the information present in an utterance's surface form (and, moreover, it is unclear whether AMR parsers can accommodate noisier, naturalistic text).

-Our proposed method is not constrained to representing explicit content alone, and additionally represents inferences large language models have drawn from the text.
 LLMs have been used to generate new information ad-hoc in other settings, for example by augmenting queries \cite{Mao2020GenerationAugmentedRF} or creating additional subquestions in question-answering \cite{Chen2022GeneratingLA}.
-In ~\citet{gabriel-etal-2022-misinfo}, the authors model writer intent from a headline using GPT-2~\cite{Radford2019LanguageMA} and T5-Large \cite{Raffel2019ExploringTL}.
-However, unlike our approach, they treat these generations as the \emph{end product} rather than a starting point.
+In contemporaneous work, \citet{ravfogel2023retrieving} use an LLM to generate abstract descriptions of text to facilitate retrieval.
+In ~\citet{gabriel-etal-2022-misinfo}, the authors model writer intent from a headline with LLMs. ~\citet{becker-etal-2021-reconstructing} generate implicit knowledge that conceptually connects contiguous sentences in a longer body of text.